sdivye92/OntoSim/README.md

 Once custom msg is created, these were added to CMakeList.txt

-Uncomment `sh add_message_files` section and add the msg file to it.
+Uncomment `add_message_files` section and add the msg file to it.
 It would look like this
 ```sh
 add_message_file(
     FILES